kopia/kopia/site/content/docs/Upgrade/_index.md

 ---
-title: "Upgrade Notes"
+title: "Upgrading to New Version"
-linkTitle: "Upgrade Notes"
+linkTitle: "Upgrading to New Version"
 weight: 7
 ---